slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### How to tell good stories?

-Good stories condense a massive amount of information into a consumable and shareable form.
+Good stories condense a massive amount of details into a consumable and shareable form.
 Its primary purpose isn’t accuracy, but entertainment.
 When it is accurate, it’s only accurate to the extent that the story requires in order to remain relevant.

 > *'Cinema is just life with the boring parts cut out.' -- Alfred Hitchcock*